ACS Fellows Eligibility and Selection Criteria

 - Primary and secondary nominators must be current members (including retired and emeritus members) in good standing of the American Chemical Society.

-- Current members of the Fellows Selection Committee, Fellows Oversight Committee, ACS Board of Directors, and current ACS staff are not eligible to be primary or secondary nominators.
+- Current members of the ACS Fellows Selection Committee, ACS Fellows Oversight Committee, ACS Board of Directors, and current ACS staff are not eligible to be primary or secondary nominators.

-- The primary nominator must be eligible to submit as an individual member or on behalf of a Committee, Local Section, or Technical Division.
+- The primary nominator must be eligible to submit as an individual member or on behalf of a Committee, Local Section, Technical Division, or International Chemical Sciences Chapter.
 Refer to the Nomination Types page for specific eligibility requirements for primary nominators.

 - No more than one of the nominators (primary or secondary) may be from the same work group at the nominee’s primary place of employment.
 If the nominee is retired, only one nominator (primary or secondary) may be from the nominee’s last place of employment prior to retirement.